Syronss/Syronss-Media-Downloader/README.md

 - Then: `pip install -r requirements.txt`

 ## 📄 License

-This project is licensed under the [Apache License 2.0](https://www.google.com/search?q=LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).

-**Important:** If you create derivative works using this project, you are **required** to provide reference to the original project.
+You are free to use, modify, and distribute this software.
+See the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer